SEC Chair Paul Atkins: "We’re a Decade Behind on Crypto" — Why Catching Up Is Now Job One

 Bottom Line

 Declaring that America is “a decade behind” is easy; catching up requires rules that survive contact with reality.
-If the SEC under Paul Atkins delivers a principled, testable on-ramp—paired with modern custody standards, honest disclosures, and hard lines against fraud—the U.S. can pivot from importing crypto innovation to exporting it.
+If the SEC under Paul Atkins delivers a principled, testable on-ramp—paired with modern custody standards, honest disclosures, and hard lines against illegal deception—the U.S. can pivot from importing crypto innovation to exporting it.
 If process, politics, or paralysis prevail, the gap will widen and the center of gravity will keep drifting offshore.
 For builders, allocators, and users, the mandate is the same: prepare as if clarity is coming—and help shape it—because the cost of staying behind is no longer theoretical.

 Further Reading and Resources